uccser/cs-field-guide/text/chapters/en-formal-languages.md

 tim.*b
 ```

-will match any words where "tim" is followed by "b", separated by any number of characters --- including zero.
+will match any words where "tim" is followed by "b", separated by any number of characters --- including none.

 Try the following search.
 What kind of words does it find?